A variational approach to a cumulative distribution function estimation problem under stochastic ambiguity: Introduction

-where $\pi:\rsF \to (-\infty, \infty]$ is a regularization function, and $\delta > 0$.
-The regularization function can be used to add sparsity or smoothness by defining $\pi$ in terms of the $\ell^1$ or $\ell^2$ norms.
 Note that this problem relates to the family of constrained $M$-estimation problems as the ones described in \cite{royset2020variational}.
 The functional space $\rsF$ embeds certain topological properties of cdfs by being a subset of the upper semicontinuous (usc) functions.
 We let $\dl$ be the hypo-distance.
 Note that we can directly incorporate shape (soft) information into this problem formulation.
 This includes information such as continuity, stochastic dominance, quantile-type, moment information, pointwise bounds, and, in general, any constraint that defines a closed set with respect to $(\rsF, \dl)$.
 For more details, see \cite{royset2017variational,royset2019lopsided}.

 Estimation of distribution and density functions can be approached using various techniques.
 For example, kernel density estimation \cite{WandJones94kernel,Hill85kernelcdf} poses the problem of fitting a kernel function to a particular data set, and deducing the corresponding cdf based on estimation of the probability density function.
 Alternatively, one can compute the empirical distribution function directly from data as an estimate of a cdf; see for example \cite{ShorackWellner09empirical}.
 Another approach comes from smoothing techniques, where a cdf is approximated by smooth functions, such as cubic splines, local regression, and penalized regression \cite{silverman1986density}.
 Non-parametric maximum likelihood estimation is another estimation technique \cite{van1996weak}, by maximizing the likelihood function under appropriate hypotheses.
 Related to the cdf estimation problem, one can consider quantile regression \cite{koenker2001quantile}, where the resulting cdf follows from estimation of its quantiles.
 Methods based on Bayesian estimation have also been used in the literature.
 The monograph \cite{albert2009bayesian} provides a comprehensive introduction to these techniques, including the application of Markov chain Monte Carlo (MCMC) methods, such as Gibbs sampling and Metropolis-Hasting.
 These approaches aim to find an estimate ``near" $F_0$, typically an empirical cdf, but fail to account for the present of a secondary concern: proximity to $G_0$.